-Peter J. Williams, age 58, joined ImmunoGen in August 2009, and has served as our Vice President, Business Development since that date.
+Peter J. Williams, age 59, joined ImmunoGen in August 2009, and has served as our Vice President, Business Development since that date.
 Prior to joining ImmunoGen, he served as a Senior Director of Business Development at Alnylam Pharmaceuticals, Inc., a biopharmaceutical company, from 2006 to August 2009.
-Prior to that, he served as Vice President of Business Development of Link Medicine Corporation, a drug development company, from 2005 to 2006.
-Prior to that, he acted as an independent business development consultant from 2003 to 2006.
-Prior to that, he served as a Senior Director of Business Development at Millennium Pharmaceuticals, Inc., a biopharmaceutical company, from 1998 to 2003.

-Theresa G. Wingrove, Ph.D., age 54, joined ImmunoGen in January 2011, and has served as our Vice President, Regulatory Affairs since that date.
+Theresa G. Wingrove, Ph.D., age 55, joined ImmunoGen in January 2011, and has served as our Vice President, Regulatory Affairs since that date.
 Prior to joining ImmunoGen, she served as Vice President, Regulatory and Clinical Affairs, at Histogenics, Inc., a medical device company, from 2006 to January 2011.
-Prior to that, she served as Senior Director, Regulatory and Clinical Affairs, at MediSpectra, Inc., a medical device company, from 2000 to 2006.
-Prior to that, she served in various regulatory and clinical management capacities at Infusaid Inc., a subsidiary of Pfizer Inc., a pharmaceutical company, from 1988 to 1999.
 Dr. Wingrove holds a Ph.D. in biochemical toxicology from the University of Rochester School of Medicine and Dentistry, and completed her postdoctoral work at the University of Rochester Medical Center.